 The benefits of the outsourced delivery model

 Once the specification for services had been agreed, UKWSL engaged with service partners to mobilise optimised waste solutions.
-Key stakeholders from our customers and the service partners were all issued a GANTT chart mobilisation plan which tracked changes, actions and responsibilities.
+Key stakeholders were all issued GANTT chart mobilisation plan which tracked changes, actions and responsibilities.
 This shared communication ensured minimal impact on sites during transition.

-With this data, UKWSL also creates consolidated invoicing.
-We provide a full information pack to the client for approval.
+UKWSL also creates consolidated invoicing.
+We provide a full information pack to the customer for approval.
 Once approved, a one line invoice is created and released to the customer for payment.
 Addressing queries before releasing the actual invoice avoids the need for the customer to accrue costs whilst UKWSL deals with and resolves the issue.